robsonalves/poc-python-game/Readme.md

 [x] BUG: After some new phases my character stopped to jump [x] BUG: When I have a platform that is a little more high of my character, the game don't allow the sprite to pass under of it and some collectable turn impossible to get
 [] Feature: Make that the character sprite stay in the front of plataform sprite when character is passing throught platform object
-[] Feature: Automate Tests to validate the game and phases to found bugs
+[x] Feature: Automate Tests to validate the game and phases to found bugs [] Feature: Separe logic of the game in different files